michielvoo/docker/az/Readme.md

 ## Contributing

-### How to: update PowerShell
+### How to: update PowerShell and Git

 Find the Docker tag corresponding to a newer version of PowerShell on Alpine Linux [here](https://hub.docker.com/_/microsoft-powershell) and update the `FROM` statement in the Dockerfile accordingly.

+Find the current version of Git for the version of Alpine Linux used by the base image [here](https://pkgs.alpinelinux.org/packages), and update the corresponding `apk add` command in the Dockerfile accordingly.

-After building the local Docker image run it to check the PowerShell version:
+After building the local Docker image run it to check the PowerShell and Git
+versions:

 ```
 docker run --rm -it az -Version
+docker run --rm -it --entrypoint git az --version
 ```

 ### How to: update Azure PowerShell